Snow811/Dayz_Types_Editor/README.md

 - The tool preserves all field values and writes clean XML using `lxml`.
 - Self-closing tags are avoided; all loot parameters are saved as value tags.
 - Limits config files are optional but recommended for tag filtering.
+- Category dropdown is protected from accidental mouse wheel changes.
+- Dialogs are scrollable and resizable for better usability on small screens.

 ## License